preemptive/ios-class-guard/README.md

     1. Select Build Settings, select _All_ settings, select _Combined_ view, and search for `plist`.
     2. Update the value for `Info.plist File` to be consistent with that of the original target (something like `<project-name>/Build and Analyze <original-target-name>-Info.plist`).
     3. Move/rename the duplicated `.plist` file to the new name and path (e.g. using Finder).
-    4. Delete the now stale reference to the default `.plist` file from the Project Navigator.
+    4. Delete the now stale reference to the default `.plist` file from the Project navigator.

 7. Select Build Phases.

-8. Add a script phase by selecting the `+` (just above Target Dependencies), and then selecting New Run Script Phase (it should run as the last phase, and will by default).
+8. Add a script phase: select the `+` (just above the "Dependencies" phase), and then select "New Run Script Phase" (it should be the last phase, and will be by default).

 9. Rename the phase from `Run Script` to `Analyze Binary`.